joadwe/fcmpass-new-website/docs/legal/terms-of-service.md

 5.1.
 We warrant that:

-5.1.1. the Software will, when properly used and on an operating system for which it was designed, perform substantially in accordance with the functions described in the Documents and is provided ’as is’ and,
+5.1.1. the Software will, when properly used and on an operating system for which it was designed, perform substantially in accordance with the functions described in the Documents and is provided “as is”; and

-5.1.2. that the Documents correctly describe the operation of the Software in all material respects, for a period of 90 days from the date of your installation the Software (Warranty Period).
+5.1.2. the Documents correctly describe the operation of the Software in all material respects,

+for a period of 90 days from the date of your installation of the Software (the “Warranty Period”).

 5.2.
 If, within the Warranty Period, you notify us in writing of any defect or fault in the Software as a result of which it fails to perform substantially in accordance with the Documents, we will, at our sole option, either repair or replace the Software, provided that you make available all the information that may be necessary to help us to remedy the defect or fault, including sufficient information to enable us to recreate the defect or fault.